UK to launch European security mission over Iran row | DW | 22.07.2019

 Britain said that there was no evidence the Swedish-owned tanker hit a fishing boat and that its transponders were on in international waters.
 The seizure has prompted criticism of the government in London about why it had not taken more proactive measures to protect its ships.

-European powers and the United States have called for Iran to free the Stena Impero.
+European powers and the United States have called on Iran to free the Stena Impero.

 The seizure of the Stena Impero comes two weeks after British Royal Marines impounded the Iranian supertanker Grace 1 off Gibraltar because of allegations it was taking oil to Syria in violation of EU sanctions.